hauke96/master-thesis/ALGORITHMS.md

 ### The algorithm

 1. Loop over each vertex `v`
-	1. Initialize list of visible neigbors, bin index of shadow areas and set of obstacles casting a shadow (kept to later check if an obstacle has been processed before)
+	1. Initialize list of visible neighbors, bin index of shadow areas and set of obstacles casting a shadow (kept to later check if an obstacle has been processed before)
 	2. Sort all vertices by their distance to `v`.
 Potential optimization: Use index to get only a part of all vertices to reduce sorting costs.
 	3. Loop over each sorted vertex `s` from near to far away
 		1. Check if `s` is in a shadow area, if so, continue with next sorted vertex